digi-ron/AU-Falcon-SPUD-Project/Engine/ThermoFan/ThermoFan.md

     > Be careful of the passenger side of the thermo fan assembly, as it will foul on the thermostat housing outlet pipe if pulled directly up.
 Some rotation will be required
     {: .block-note}

-1. to reinstall, repeat all steps in reverse
+1. To reinstall, repeat all steps in reverse
 1. done